 This site is designed to get you started in the world of prepping until you find your own footing.
 The good news is it really doesn’t matter what kind of prepper you want to be.
 My advice is to do whatever makes you comfortable.
 Prepping a little now will mean you will at least be more prepared than you were before.
 If you don’t know how hardcore you want to be, you can always start with the basics; shelter, water and food.

 Chris Hadfield is an astronaut.
 He is credited as the first Canadian to walk in space.
 In his book An Astronaut’s Guide to Life on Earth, he has a great quote about preparation.
-To be clear, he is not talking bout survival preparation, but it still applies.
+To be clear, he is not talking about survival preparation, but it still applies.

 “To me, it’s simple: if you’ve got the time, use it to get ready.
 What else could you possibly have to do that’s more important?
 Yes, maybe you’ll learn how to do a few things you’ll never wind up actually needing to do, but that’s a much better problem to have than needing to do something and having no clue where to start.”